CodeCompasss/code_campus_userguide/docs/Terminal/cli-tool/eza.md

 *   **Structure Visualization:** Using `eza --tree --level=2` to understand the hierarchy of a new project without getting lost in deeply nested subdirectories.
 *   **Sorting and Discovery:** Easily sorting files by modification time (`--sort=modified`) to find the file they most recently edited.
 *   **Hidden File Management:** Using `eza -la` to see configuration files (like `.bashrc` or `.env`) alongside standard project files.

-### Professional Insight (Top 1% Knowledge)

-The "Top 1%" of developers treat eza as a **replacement for default muscle memory**.
-A common professional habit is to alias `ls` to `eza` in their shell configuration (e.g., `alias ls='eza --icons --git'`).
-This ensures that every directory they enter immediately provides the maximum amount of information without extra typing.

-Another advanced trick is using eza's **extended attribute support**.
-Senior engineers use flags like `--extattr` or `--mounts` to see system-level metadata that standard `ls` often hides.
-They also leverage the **`--oneline`** and **`--group-directories-first`** flags to create customized views for specific tasks, such as creating a clean list of directories for a documentation snippet.

-The "Top 1%" insight is the use of eza for **visual auditing**.
-By combining `--long` with `--header`, an engineer creates a clear table of file metadata that makes identifying permission errors or ownership mismatches trivial.
-Finally, remember that while eza is excellent for human use, it is less suitable for automated scripts that expect the standard, unformatted output of `ls`.
-A professional knows to keep the standard `/bin/ls` available for pipelines while using eza as their primary interactive interface.